-Our textbook is a custom textbook developed specifically for the course.
+Our textbook is a custom course textbook developed specifically for the course titled Introduction to Consumer Behaviour and Human Resources (ISBN: 9780136561088) and draws from Human Resource Management by Gary Dessler and from Think Marketing by Keith J. Tuckwell.
 This textbook is required.
-It is entitled Introduction to Consumer Behaviour and Human Resources, and it is made up of chapters from a human resources textbook by Gary Dessler, and chapters from a marketing/consumer behaviour textbook by Keith J. Tuckwell.
-[ISBN: 9780136561088]

-The textbook is available in electronic format from The Book Store at Western.
+The textbook can be purchased through The Book Store at Western.